minuteman3/binlog-analyze/README.md

 - Shows total number of rows changed
 - Tracks transaction sizes in bytes
 - Shows transaction start and end times
+- Detects clusters of transactions that end at similar times (potential blocking events)
 - Analyzes and merges multiple binlog files
 - Outputs results in plain text or markdown format